FHanus/Coordinates-guidance-system/README.md

 ## Development progress

 * 30/10/20119
-    * Finished 3D model of construction, ready to print it.
+    * Finished last part of 3D model of construction, ready to print it.

 * 29/10/20119
     * Finished WEB site with control.